 Shark Sightings, Cape Coastline

-Towards the end of October the sightings slowed down a little but we expect more and more Sevengill sharks to pull into Seal Island to coincide with the Cape fur seal pupping and breeding season.
-We think the opportunity to scavenge feed on afterbirth, dead pups and other dead seals is the main draw card at Seal Island.
+Towards the end of October the sightings slowed down a little but we expect more and more Seven-gill sharks to pull into Seal Island to coincide with the Cape fur seal pupping and breeding season.
+We think the opportunity to scavenge feed on afterbirth, dead pups, and other dead seals are the main drawcard at Seal Island.

 In 2018 our Sevengill shark numbers peaked over the December and January period along with a good number of Copper sharks (bronze whaler sharks) also being seen.
 With the onset of summer, warmer water will begin to come into False Bay bringing with it normally good to very good water clarity.
-Perfect conditions for Shark Diving this summer!
+Perfect conditions for Shark Cage Diving in Cape Town this summer!

 As we approach November we are very much looking forward to observing the seal colony on Seal Island.
 November and December are the breeding and pupping months and the seal colony numbers can rise up to 90,000 strong.
 This is also the time of year to see the adult males setting up their harems and great behaviour can be witnessed as they fight for dominance.

-In Mossel Bay, good numbers of Great white sharks are still being seen and for those who are specifically wanting to see a Great white shark, we have been recommending our guests to this area.
+Good numbers of Great white sharks in Mossel Bay are still being seen and for those who are specifically wanting to see a Great white shark, we have been recommending our guests to this area.
 Historically, Great white sightings decrease when the operator here is restricted to working further along the coast and inshore over the peak holiday season.
 For those of you visiting Cape Town over December and January and are looking for a good quality shark interaction/experience, I would really recommend the Sevengill shark dive at Seal Island.
 We depart from Simon’s Town which is only 45 minutes from Cape Town.
 Additionally, we are just a few minutes from Boulders Beach Penguin Colony and 15 minutes from Cape of Good Hope.
 So, you are able to really maximise your day.